Direct limits in categories of normed vector lattices and Banach lattices: Direct limits: additional results

-\begin{remark} \quad \begin{enumerate} \item It does not appear to be possible to give a similar reasoning, based on the results in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps}, that leads to a priori knowledge about the structure of direct limits in $\BLIPLH$ or $\BLIP$. \item One can give similar arguments to deduce all statements about the structure of the direct limits in \cref{res:direct_limits_in_chain_of_vector_lattices}, \cref{res:direct_limits_in_chain_of_normed_vector_lattices}, and \cref{res:direct_limits_in_chain_of_banach_lattices}.
-The main points of these results are, therefore, the asserted existence of the direct limits and the preservation of these when passing to supercategories. \end{enumerate} \end{remark}
+\begin{remark} \quad \begin{enumerate} \item It does not appear to be possible to give a similar reasoning, based on the results in \cref{sec:interval_preserving_and_almost_interval_preserving_linear_maps_and_lattice_homomorphisms}, that leads to a priori knowledge about the structure of direct limits in $\BLIPLH$ or $\BLIP$. \item One can give similar arguments to deduce all statements about the structure of the direct limits in \cref{res:direct_limits_in_chain_of_vector_lattices}, \cref{res:direct_limits_in_chain_of_normed_vector_lattices}, and \cref{res:direct_limits_in_chain_of_banach_lattices}.
+The main points of these results are, therefore, the asserted existence of the direct limits and the preservation of these when passing to categories to the right in the pertinent chains. \end{enumerate} \end{remark}